fsharp/fsharp.org/use/freebsd/index.md

 3. Build and install the F# compiler (open edition) and libraries:

        cd /usr/ports/lang/fsharp
-       make install clean
+       make install clean BATCH=yes

+4. Adjust the permissions on the Mono registry folder.
+This is required for users to run ``fsharpi``:

+       chmod -R 777 /usr/local/etc/mono/registry

-4. F# is now installed on your system.
+5. F# is now installed on your system.
 Confirm the installation was successful by launching F# interactive:

        fsharpi